infinityworks/Policies/ISO-27001/virusprotection/readme.md

 All networks should be considered insecure and possibly hostile.
 Users must enable firewalls on all equipment and should seek to minimise the attack surface of their systems by disabling unused or uneccessary network services or protocols (e.g. telnet, SSH, ICMP).

 Engineering Consultants should employ network egress and ingress monitoring tools on their workstations (e.g. Little Snitch on OSX, Zone Alarm Firewall on Windows) to ensure that they understand which programs on their workstations are connecting to the Internet and can make an informed decision as to whether to allow that communication to occur.
-All other administrative or non-engineering employees will have Symantec Endpoint Protection enabled by IT Systems.
+All other administrative or non-engineering employees will have ESET antivirus enabled by IT Systems.

 Infinity Works uses a hosted email service which protects our users from unsolicited messages and malicious software.